William Jervis Livingstone: John Chilembwe

 Following a battle at Karonga in September 1914, Chilembwe wrote an impassioned letter to the "Nyasaland Times" newspaper, saying some of his countrymen, "have already shed their blood", others were being "crippled for life" and were "invited to die for a cause which is not theirs".
 By December 1914, Chilembwe was regarded with suspicion by the colonial authorities and the Governor decided to deport him and some of his followers.
 The war-time censor had stopped publication of Chilembwe’s letter.
 This, and the possibility that he learned of his intended deportation, prompted Chilembwe to bring forward the timing of his revolt, which made its success more unlikely.
 Chilembwe gathered a small group of mission-educated Africans as his lieutenants, and in December 1914 and early January 1915, planned to attack British rule in Nyasaland.

-The aims of the rising remain unclear, as Chilembwe and most of his leading supporters were killed in the uprising or later executed, and as many relevant documents in Nyasaland were destroyed in a archive fire in 1919.
+The aims of the rising remain unclear, as Chilembwe and most of his leading supporters were killed in the uprising or later executed, and as many relevant documents in Nyasaland were destroyed in an archive fire in 1919.
 However, his use of the theme of “Africa for the Africans” suggests a political motive rather than a purely religious one.
 Chilembwe is said to have likened his rising to that of John Brown, and stated his wish to "strike a blow and die".
 His plan involved, firstly an attack on government centres in the Shire Highlands on the night of the 23rd to the 24th of January 1915 to obtain arms and ammunition and, secondly, to attack European estates in that area during the same night.
 These two parts relied on a force of about 200 men, mainly from Chilembwe's congregations or other independent African churches in the area.
 Chilembwe also expected there to be simultaneous uprising planned for the Ncheu District which was outside his control and for its participants to move south and link up with Chilembwe’s force.
 The Ncheu rising was abortive and the first part of Chilembwe's plan failed almost completely: not all the planned attacks were carried out, so few arms were obtained.